horatiubota/pgdrive/README.md

 This package provides a simple interface to Google Drive API v3.
-It allows you to read and write Google Drive files to and from pandas DataFrames.
+It allows you to read and write Google Drive files containing tabular data (csv, xlsx, Google Spreadsheets) to and from pandas DataFrames.

 Needs a GCP IAM Service account to work.
 See https://cloud.google.com/iam/docs/creating-managing-service-accounts for more information.